Razakabdul-12/App/help/expense.md

 No, each employee can have only one approval workflow.

 ### Integration and Export
-#### [Disconnect from Xero] How do I disconnect Xero from Expensify?
-To disconnect Xero:
-1. Press your profile image or icon in the bottom left menu.
-2. Press **Workspaces** and select your workspace.
-3. Press **Accounting**.
-4. Press the three-dot menu next to Xero and select **Disconnect**.
-5. Press **Disconnect** again to confirm.

-You will no longer see the imported options from Xero.

-#### [Xero Export Confirmation] How do I know if a report successfully exported to Xero?
-When a report exports successfully, a message is posted in the related Expensify Chat room.

-#### [Duplicate Report Handling] What happens if I manually export a report that has already been exported?
-When an admin manually exports a report, Expensify will warn them if the report has already been exported.
-If the admin chooses to export it again, it will create a duplicate report in Xero.
-You will need to delete the duplicate entries from within Xero.

-#### [Auto Sync Impact] What happens to existing reports that have already been approved and reimbursed if I enable Auto Sync?
-- If Auto Sync was disabled when your Workspace was linked to Xero, enabling it won’t impact existing reports that haven’t been exported.
-- If a report has been exported and reimbursed via ACH, it will be automatically marked as paid in Xero during the next sync.
-- If a report has been exported and marked as paid in Xero, it will be automatically marked as reimbursed in Expensify during the next sync.
-- If a report has not yet been exported to Xero, it won’t be automatically exported.

 #### [QuickBooks Online Error Resolution] Why do I see a red dot next to my QuickBooks Online connection?
 If there is an error with your connection, you’ll see a red dot next to Accounting in the left menu.
 When you press Accounting, you’ll also see a red dot displayed next to the QuickBooks Online connection card.
 This may occur if you incorrectly enter your QuickBooks Online login information when trying to establish the connection.
 To resubmit your login details:
 1. Press the three-dot menu to the right of the QuickBooks Online connection.